0cjs/sedoc/ee/tools/build-tech.md

 pin; all pins that sink current must sink it to the GND pin.
 The route between these two should be as short as possible.

+Return current for a signal always takes the path of lowest impedence.
+For DC, this is the path of lowest resistance (usually the most direct path back) and the return current is _conduction current_.
+But for AC signals return current is _displacement current_ transferred through the field between the signal and the return path (like a capacitor) and the lowest-impedence path will tend to follow the signal line, because the smaller the loop area, the lower the inductance (Z = R + iωL).
+(A good explanation of this is around 40 minutes into Eric Bogatin's presentation [The Value of the White Space] [vws].)

-For AC signals, return current through a ground plane will tend to follow the route of the signal trace parallel to it on the other side of the board.
-This effect is not huge at low frequences, such as 400 Hz, but by 1 MHz it's very tight, as shown in [this video][feranec] and the following image.
+This effect starts at around 1 kHz and by 1 MHz it's very tight, as shown in the video above around 00:48 and [this video][feranec] and the following image.
 Thus, the ideal is ground and power planes underneath the signal traces.
 Breaks in the ground plan will force the current around the break, as seen in this [return current image](../sch/return-current.jpg).